grupafoton/laser-marker/README.md

 # laser-marker
 Draw with laser on the wall.
+Use microcontroller and stepper motor to control laser movement.